 Softwood species such as spruce have generally trended up (both short and long term), while balsam fir (Abies balsamea) has trended downward.
 Long-term tamarack and white cedar utilization have remained flat.
-In recent years white cedar has seen an increase in utilization (2017 vs 2016 estimates), while tamarack demand has decreased by approximately 50% since 2014.
+In recent years white cedar has seen an increase in utilization (2018 vs 2017 estimates), while tamarack demand has decreased by approximately 50% since 2014.
+In the very recent past, tamarack saw a sharp increase in utilization year over year.
+(2018 vs. 2017).